 - Osteosarcoma that has not spread to other parts of the body.
 It is used following surgery to remove the primary tumor.

-Methotrexate is also being studied in the treatment of other types of cancer.
+Methotrexate sodium is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.